resolve109/study-aws-sa/aws-study-guide.md

 - **FSx for OpenZFS**:
  - For NFS-based Unix/Linux file workloads
  - Does not support SMB
+- **FSx for Lustre**:
+ - Fully managed file system optimized for compute-intensive workloads
+ - Designed for high-performance computing (HPC), machine learning, and media processing
+ - Available in scratch and persistent deployment types:
+   - Scratch: For temporary storage and shorter-term processing, data not replicated
+   - Persistent: For longer-term storage and throughput-focused workloads, data replicated within AZ
+ - Can seamlessly process data directly from S3
+ - Provides high levels of throughput, IOPS, and sub-millisecond latencies
+ - Enables thousands of compute instances to access data simultaneously

 ### Amazon Elastic File System (EFS)
 - **Key Features**: